EdjeElectronics/TensorFlow-Lite-Object-Detection-on-Android-and-Raspberry-Pi/Raspberry_Pi_Guide.md

 If your directory looks good, it's time to move on to Step 1c!

 ### Step 1c.
 Install TensorFlow Lite dependencies and OpenCV
-Next, we'll install OpenCV and the package dependencies for TensorFlow Lite.
+Next, we'll install TensorFlow, OpenCV, and all the dependencies needed for both packages.
 OpenCV is not needed to run TensorFlow Lite, but the object detection scripts in this repository use it to grab images and draw detection results on them.

 To make things easier, I wrote a shell script that will automatically download and install all the packages and dependencies.
 Run it by issuing: